Dear Camp Backcountry families-

 Indoor Classroom: Use of our indoor classroom will be limited to emergencies including severe weather.
 When indoors, campers and staff will be required to keep their masks on at all times and social distancing will be followed.
-The classroom will be disinfected after each use.
 Camp days may be subject to short notice cancellation, a late start, or an early end time due to weather in order to avoid having campers gathered together indoors for an extended period of time.

-Drop-Off and Pick-Up: When arriving for drop-off or pick-up, please wait behind the next open cone to ensure social distancing.
-Drop-off runs from 9:00-9:30 a.m. and pick-up from 3:30-4:00 p.m.
+Drop-Off and Pick-Up: Drop-off runs from 9:00-9:30 a.m. and pick-up from 3:30-4:00 p.m.
 We encourage parents to utilize our entire 30-minute drop-off and pick-up windows to lessen the number of people on-site at any one time.
 Drop-off, especially on Monday mornings, may take a bit longer than usual due to necessary COVID-19 changes.
 Please allow for extra time when dropping off.
 If you need an earlier drop-off option, you may register for Before Care.

 Sickness Policy: A camper with any signs or symptoms of any sickness will not be allowed to stay at camp.
 We ask that you do not send your camper to camp if they have signs or symptoms of any sickness including, but not limited to: sore throat, cough, congestion, runny nose, headache, nausea, vomiting, diarrhea, fever, chills, body aches, shortness of breath, or unusual fatigue.
 If a camper becomes ill during the camp day, they will be isolated and will be required to be picked up immediately (within 30 minutes) from camp.
 We will provide you with a transferable credit should your camper not be able to attend camp due to sickness.

-Hand Washing: All campers and staff will be required to properly wash their hands with soap and water: when arriving at camp, before and after lunch and snacks, and after using the restroom.
+Hand Washing: All campers and staff will be required to properly wash their hands with soap and water: before and after lunch and snacks, and after using the restroom.
 Because of the nature of Camp Backcountry, there may be times it is necessary to use hand sanitizer instead of soap and water.

 Relaxed Cancellation Policy: We recognize that this entire situation is full of uncertainty and worry.
 To help alleviate any additional stress, we are relaxing our refund policy so that you can sign up for camp without any worry.
 Under these circumstances, we will be accepting refund requests, so long as they are made more than three weeks prior to the start of the particular camp session.
 Should you need to cancel less than three weeks prior to a session, we will issue you a transferable credit that can be used towards any other Camp Backcountry session through the end of 2021 (good towards new registrations only).

-Affected / Cancelled Camp Backcountry programs: We are not yet sure if we will be able to run the following programs in the summer of 2021 based upon our ability, or lack thereof, to properly follow all the procedures listed above: Expedition Camps, High Adventure Camps, Camp Shuttle to and from the Southridge Recreation Center, Before and After Care for Horse Camp (all other Before and After Care programs remain unaffected).
+Affected / Cancelled Camp Backcountry programs: We have had to cancel the following programs in the summer of 2021 based upon our ability, or lack thereof, to properly follow all the procedures listed above: Expedition Camps, High Adventure Camps, Camp Shuttle to and from the Southridge Recreation Center, Before and After Care for Horse Camp (all other Before and After Care programs remain unaffected).

 Please reach out to us if your family needs anything or you have any questions or concerns!
 Our team is working to mold another amazing summer around these circumstances and we can't wait to see your camper back at Camp Backcountry soon!
 In the meantime, stay healthy and stay wild!